honghanhtran-neu/FMCG_Analysis/README.md

 - How have customer purchase patterns shifted over time?
 - Can we detect early signals of changing market demand?

 ## 🔍 3.
-Dataset Description
+Data Understanding
+**Dataset Overview**
 - Source: Kaggle
 - Format: CSV
 - Context: Simulated transactional sales data for Nestlé Poland
 - Time Period: From 2022 to 2024
-- Size: 190757 × 14
+- Size: 190757 rows × 14 columns
-- Detailed variables:
+- Duplicate rows: None
+- Missing data: None

+**Detailed variables**
 - date: Date of transaction
 - sku: Stock Keeping Unit – unique identifier for each product
 - brand: Brand name associated with the product
 - segment: Market segment the product belongs to
 - category: Product category (Milk, Yogurt, ReadyMeal, Juice, SnackBar)
 - channel: Type of sales channel (Retail, E-commerce, Discount)
 - region: Geographic location of the transaction (Central, North, South)
 - pack_type: Packaging type
 - price_unit: Unit price of the product (before promotions)
 - promotion_flag: Indicates if a promotion was applied
 - delivery_days: Number of days between order and delivery
 - stock_available: Units of product available in stock at the time
 - delivered_qty: Quantity of product actually delivered
 - units_sold: Quantity of product sold (after considering promotions and delivery)